Blog

 Let’s calculate the needs of “Luna,” a healthy, indoor, spayed adult domestic shorthair whose ideal weight is 4.5 kilograms.

-3. Apply Multiplier: Since she is a typical, indoor spayed adult, we multiply by 1.2.
+- Apply Multiplier: Since she is a typical indoor spayed adult, we multiply by 1.2.

-Luna needs approximately 259 kilocalories (kcal) every 24 hours to maintain her 4.5 kg weight perfectly.
+Luna needs approximately 259 kilocalories (kcal) every 24 hours to maintain her 4.5 kg weight.

 Step 3: Translating Calories into Portions

-Now that you have your magical number (e.g., 259 kcal/day), you must look at your specific cat food to see how calorically dense it is.
-This is where most owners make devastating mistakes, because the calorie count varies wildly between brands, flavors, and formats (wet vs. dry).
+Now that you have your target number (e.g., 259 kcal/day), you need to check the specific calorie content of your cat food.
+This is where most owners make mistakes, because the calorie count varies widely between brands, flavors, and formats.

 Wet Food

-If Luna needs 259 calories a day, and you feed her a wet food that contains 85 calories per small can, she needs exactly 3 cans per day (255 calories total).
-You would feed her one can in the morning, one in the afternoon, and one before bed.
+If Luna needs 259 calories a day, and your wet food contains 85 calories per small can, she needs 3 cans per day (255 calories total) — one in the morning, one in the afternoon, and one before bed.

 Dry Food (Kibble)

-Dry food is incredibly dense.
-Because all the moisture has been removed, the calories are heavily concentrated.
-A single cup (8 oz measuring cup) of standard dry kibble often contains 350 to 500 calories!
-Highly active performance kibbles can hit 600 calories a cup.
+Dry food is calorie-dense.
+Because the moisture has been removed, the calories are concentrated.
+A single cup (8 oz measuring cup) of standard dry kibble often contains 350 to 500 calories.
+High-performance kibbles can reach 600 calories per cup.

-If Luna needs 259 calories, and her dry food contains 400 calories per cup, she only needs 0.64 of a cup per day.
-That is just slightly more than half a cup for the entire 24-hour period.
+If Luna needs 259 calories, and her dry food contains 400 calories per cup, she only needs 0.64 of a cup per day — just over half a cup for the entire 24-hour period.

-If an owner simply fills a cereal bowl with dry food and assumes Luna will “regulate herself,” she will easily eat a full cup (400 calories) or more every day—nearly double her required intake—and inevitably become obese.
+If an owner fills a cereal bowl with dry food and assumes Luna will self-regulate, she will easily eat a full cup (400 calories) or more daily — well above her actual needs — and gradually become obese.

 Treat Allowances

-For Luna, 10% of 259 is roughly 26 calories.
-If you give her three high-calorie dental treats (which can be 20 calories each), you have blown past her daily limit.
-Always subtract the treat calories from their main meals.
+For Luna, 10% of 259 is about 26 calories.
+Three high-calorie dental treats (which can be 20 calories each) puts her well over.
+Always subtract treat calories from their main meal portions.

 Why Free-Feeding is Failing Your Cat

-The practice of leaving a massive bowl of dry food out all day to be refilled whenever it looks low is called “free-feeding.”
-Unless you have a nursing mother cat or a rapidly growing young kitten, free-feeding is almost universally condemned by modern veterinary nutritionists for three reasons:
+Leaving a bowl of dry food out all day, refilling it when it looks low, is called “free-feeding.”
+Unless you have a nursing mother cat or a rapidly growing kitten, free-feeding is widely condemned by modern veterinary nutritionists for three reasons:

-1. Cats are gorge-eaters: Many cats lack an “off switch” and will eat simply because the food is there, out of boredom or stress, not hunger.
+- Cats are gorge-eaters: Many cats lack an “off switch” and will eat simply because food is available, out of boredom or habit rather than hunger.

-2. It destroys food motivation: If food is always available, it loses its value.
-This makes training impossible and makes it incredibly difficult to tell if your cat has lost their appetite as an early symptom of illness.
+- It destroys food motivation: If food is always available, it loses its value.
+This makes training difficult and makes it hard to notice when a reduced appetite is the first sign of illness.

-3. It promotes laziness: In the wild, cats spend hours hunting for a single small meal.
-Free-feeding requires zero physical or mental exertion, leading to intense lethargy.
+- It promotes inactivity: In the wild, cats spend hours hunting for a single small meal.
+Free-feeding requires no effort, which contributes to lethargy.

 The Ideal Feeding Schedule